ELIZABETHRAN-I1411/ElizabethRani/README.md

 # Elizabeth Rani M. – Personal Portfolio

-This is a simple and elegant personal portfolio website for **Elizabeth Rani M**, a final-year MCA student passionate about Android development and data science.
+  I am a passionate MCA student from Sarah Tucker College, Tamil Nadu, with interests in Android development and data science.
+      I enjoy building mobile apps and learning new technologies like Firebase, MongoDB, and GitHub version control.

 ## 🌐 Live Preview